Glossary of Terms

 Generation-skipping transfer (GST) tax – A federal tax imposed on outright gifts and transfers in trust, whether during lifetime or at death, to or for beneficiaries two or more generations younger than the donor, such as grandchildren, that exceed the GST tax exemption.
 The GST tax imposes a tax on transfers that otherwise would avoid gift or estate tax at the skipped generational level.
 Some states impose a state generation-skipping transfer tax.

-Gift tax – The tax on completed lifetime transfers from one individual to or for the benefit of another (other than annual exclusion gifts and certain direct payments to providers of education and medical care) that exceed the gift tax exemption amount ($5 million inflation adjusted).
+Gift tax – The tax on completed lifetime transfers from one individual to or for the benefit of another (other than annual exclusion gifts and certain direct payments to providers of education and medical care) that exceed the gift tax exemption amount ($11.2 million in 2018; inflation adjusted annually).
 Under the concept of portability in the tax law, if your spouse predeceased you after 2010 with remaining unused exemption (the deceased spouse unused exemption, or DSUE) and an estate tax return was filed, your exemption for gift tax purposes can be augmented by your deceased spouse’s DSUE.
 Only the State of Connecticut imposes a separate state gift tax.

 Grantor – A person, including a testator, who creates, or contributes property to, a trust.
 If more than one person creates or contributes property to a trust, each person is a grantor with respect to the portion of the trust property attributable to that person’s contribution except to the extent another person has the power to revoke or withdraw that portion.
 The grantor is also sometimes referred to as the “settlor,” the “trustor,” or the “donor.”
 Contrast with the use of the term “grantor trust” to imply a trust the income of which is taxed to the person considered the “grantor” for income tax purposes.